JoshuaErney/Etch-a-Sketch/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Instructions

 - [x] Create a div container (HTML file)
-- [x] Use Flexbox for ordering the 256 divs (bon't use border or margin styling)
+- [x] Use Flexbox for ordering the divs (bon't use border or margin styling)
 - [ ] Add a hover effect (change color) for all 256 divs
 - [x] Create button that asks for number of squares per side (user input max = 100)
-  - [ ] a popup screen/box will appear
+  - [x] a popup screen/box will appear
-  - [ ] the old grid will be removed
+  - [x] the old grid will be removed
-  - [ ] the new grid will be added.
+  - [x] the new grid will be added.
-  - [ ] Research button tags that can be used in conjuntion with JS Functions
+  - [x] Research button tags that can be used in conjuntion with JS Functions

 #### Goal

-You should be able to enter 64 and have a brand new 64x64 grid pop up without changing the total amount of pixels used.

-### Prerequisites

-What things you need to install the software and how to install them

-### Installing

-A step-by-step series of examples that tell you how to get a development environment running

-## Running the Tests

-Explain how to run the automated tests for this system

-### Break down into end-to-end tests

-Explain what these tests test and why

-## Deployment

-Add additional notes about how to deploy this on a live system
+Create a functional, web-based drawing application that mimics the classic Etch-a-Sketch toy.
+Users should be able to create/adjust the grid size dynamically.
+They then will be able to "draw" on the grid by hovering their mouse over the squares.
+Additionally, users have the ability to clear the grid and change the color of the squares, when hovered over, by selecting a different color option.

 ## Built With